codybenlewis/CBL-Personal-Website/_posts/2019-05-25-Almost-All-Dogs-Like-Me.md

 ---
   name: Almost All Dogs Like Me
-  hashtags: [dogs, life]
 ---
 It's a fact.
 Take the following example caught on film by my friend [Tiffany Lo](https://www.instagram.com/smily_tiffany/){:target="_blank"}.
-Neptune (nicknamed "Tuna" according to his collar 🥰) just wandered up to us on the Charles River Esplanade one afternoon.
-Stuff like this happens a lot.
+This dog Neptune (nicknamed "Tuna" according to his collar 🥰) just wandered up to us on the Charles River Esplanade one afternoon.
+He tried to follow us when we left.
+I told him he had to stay with his parents who were sitting nearby.
 What a good boy.

 {% include image.html url="notes/dogs/1.jpg" class="large-image"%}
 {% include image.html url="notes/dogs/2.jpg" class="large-image"%}